 Creative mindfulness exercises for groups

-The fundamental objective of mindfulness is directed at providing us with a method to learn how to manage trapped emotions, reactions, attitudes, and thoughts to face the situations that life presents us, through the practice and perfecting of full consciousness.
+The fundamental objective of mindfulness is directed to providing us with a method to learn how to manage trapped emotions, reactions, attitudes, and thoughts to face the situations that life presents us, through the practice and perfecting of full consciousness.

 Thus, we may be able to discover that through the development of mindfulness in the present moment we develop certain positive attitudes in relation to our mental state and emotions, coming to control them from freedom, self-knowledge also acceptance.